Niqtan/Pagtingin/README.md

 - 1 * 6.6KΩ Resistor
 - A bundle of jumper wires

 ## Flashing on the Raspberry Pi Pico
 1. Hold the BOOTSEL button of the Raspberry Pi Pico
 2. Simultaneously, whilst holding it, connect a USB cable to the Pico and let go of the BOOTSEL afterwards
-3. Drag and drop the main.uf2 file on the drive of the Raspberry Pi Pico
+3. Drag and drop the main.uf2 file on the drive of the Raspberry Pi Pico Pico

+After making the circuit, you may mount  to other accessories as well.

 ## Learning Outcomes